 DIY FRONT ROWING RIG (click for VIDEO)

-Much faster and longer range solo canoeing
+Much faster & longer range solo canoeing

-Watch where you’re going & avoid collisions.
+Watch where you’re going & avoid collisions

-Row straight there or follow the scenery.
+Row straight there or explore ahead

-Oars automatically feathered on return stroke.
+Oars automatically feather on return stroke

-Canoe speeds can reach 8 mph burst.
+16’ Canoe speeds can reach 8 mph burst

 rover.jpg